-The Arousal Diet is built on Eight Pillars.
+The Arousal Plan is built on Eight Pillars.
 Achieving more Arousal in each of these “life areas”…and making sure that Arousal is balanced equally among these areas…is how you’re going to bring more Arousal into your life in general.
 And by bringing more Arousal into your life in general, you will begin to realize your goals, be they less weight, more money, less stress, more happiness, less “same old, same old,” more sex, less mess, more love, etc.

 The Eight Pillars are: